bioinfo-core-BGU/Genome_annotation_with_Maker/README.md

 ## 1. RepeatMasker
 Many of the steps used by MAKER can be computationally demanding, we therefore initially perform a "clean" MAKER run, which includes only RepeatMasker.
-We need to build new maker configuration files and populate the appropriate values.
+We need to build new maker configuration files and populate the appropriate values at maker_opt.ctl.

 ```
 model_org=Crustacea